Teaching With Compassion

 Finally we will need to use consistent language, so, for simplicity we will use “warm fuzzies” to talk about and highlight positive and welcome behaviours and “cold pricklies” for talk about and highlighting things that hurt us.
 This language focuses on building empathy for individuals as actions relate directly to impacts on human feelings.

-2. Community: We need to look for any opportunities where we can talk with children and families safely about their experiences.
+We need to look for any opportunities where we can talk with children and families safely about their experiences.
 A classic tool in coaching is to talk side by side.
 This puts the person you want to talk to at ease and is a position that is non-confrontational.
 It can also be easy to do while the child is engaged in another activity, with the adult sensitively listening and responding, rather than asking /firing questions at the child.
 We need to be always “in the moment” with the child, picking up on the things they say and responding in a way that is absolutely non-judgemental.
 A positive reinforcement is something that skilled active e listeners do and that is to paraphrase and feedback to the person you are listening to what has just been said.
-For example:

 “ I was in the garden lots, we found loads of bits of wood and rocks and stuff, so me and my sister got them altogether and we made a pile of them for all the insects to live in, like a hotel”